CONABIO/madmex-antares-workshop/standalone/classifications/rapideye/instructions.md

 * We need to have an installation of docker in the system : https://www.docker.com/

-Pull the images from docker hub:
+Pull the next image from docker hub:

 ```
 $sudo docker pull madmex/antares